Jordan-Pierce/CoralNet-Toolbox/README.md

 The `CoralNet-Toolbox` is an **unofficial** codebase that can be used to augment processes associated with those on CoralNet.
-The following scripts allow a user to run processes programmatically, or through a GUI; these scripts currently include:
+The following scripts allow a user to run processes programmatically, or through a GUI; these scripts currently include the following:

 - `API`: Use the CoralNet API to get predictions from any source model
 - `Download`: Download all data associated with a source